yesworkflow-org/yw-prototypes/README.md

     extract.listing            File for storing list of extracted comments extract.sources            List of source files to analyze

+    model.workflow             Name of top-level workflow in model

-    graph.datalabel            Info to display in data nodes: NAME, URI, or BOTH graph.dotcomments          SHOW or HIDE comments in dot files graph.layout               Direction of graph layout: TB, LR, RL, or BT graph.portlayout           Layout mode for workflow ports: HIDE, RELAX or GROUP graph.view                 Workflow view to render: PROCESS, DATA or COMBINED
+    graph.datalabel            Info to display in data nodes: NAME, URI, or BOTH graph.dotcomments          SHOW or HIDE comments in dot files graph.dotfile              Name of GraphViz DOT file to  write graph to graph.layout               Direction of graph layout: TB, LR, RL, or BT graph.portlayout           Layout mode for workflow ports: HIDE, RELAX or GROUP graph.view                 Workflow view to render: PROCESS, DATA or COMBINED